 5. Come Up With Questions for Them

-Even though you are being interviewed, companies still like to know that you don't have it all figured out.
+Even though you are being interviewed, companies still like to know that you still need to figure it out.
 Asking the interviewer questions when appropriate helps keep them engaged and gives them a sense of the type of employee you would be.
-If you aren't afraid of asking about something in an interview, it stands to reason that you will likely not shy away from doing so once hired.You will likely not be asked every question you think, or you may be asked completely different ones.
-Regardless, the more time you spend on preparing for your interview, the better equipped you are to handle any kind of curveball an interviewer may throw.
+If you aren't afraid of asking about something in an interview, it stands to reason that you will likely be bold in doing so once hired.You will likely only be asked some of the questions you think, or you may be asked entirely different ones.
+Regardless, the more time you spend preparing for your interview, the better equipped you are to handle any curveball an interviewer may throw.